cryptoapi/Bitcoin-Payment-Gateway-ASP.NET/readme.md

 Introduction
 ----------------

-GoUrl Bitcoin/Altcoin Payment Gateway offer a simple ASP.NET C# Plugin which you can easily integrate into your own ASP website in minutes.
+GoUrl Bitcoin/Altcoin Payment Gateway offer a simple ASP.NET C# Package which you can easily integrate into your own ASP website in minutes.

 Start accepting payments on your website, including all major cryptocoins, and start selling online in minutes.
 No application process.